Cindy0725/dynamic-obstacle-avoidance/README.md

 - [Evaluation & Comparison](#evaluation-and-comparison)

 # Introduction
 The objective of this project is to train a robot to avoid dynamic obstacles and arrive at a moving goal in a simulation environment.
-We train the robot with six deep reinforcement learning algorithms in stable-baselines 3: PPO, A2C, HER, SAC, DDPG, TD3, TQC, and compare their performance on avoiding moving obstacles.
+We train the robot with four deep reinforcement learning algorithms in stable-baselines 3: PPO, A2C, SAC, TQC, and compare their performance on avoiding moving obstacles.

 # Simple-playgrounds
 Our dynamic obstacle avoidance environment is implemented based on *Simple-Playgrounds* (SPG) software library: https://github.com/mgarciaortiz/simple-playgrounds.  *Simple-Playgrounds* (SPG) is an easy-to-use, fast and flexible simulation environment for research in Deep Reinforcement Learning.
 It bridges the gap between simple and efficient grid environments, and complex and challenging 3D environments.